shaziyabandukia/website/docs/realm/content/markdoc-tags/code-snippet.md

 # Code snippet tag

-The `code snippet` tag displays code examples in your documentation that are loaded from local files.
+The `code-snippet` tag displays code examples in your documentation that are loaded from local files.

 ## Syntax and usage

-The `code snippet` tag is a self-closing tag, which means it has no child elements.
+The `code-snippet` tag is a self-closing tag, which means it has no child elements.
 Use attributes to pass the path to the local file and configure how the snippet is displayed.

 Example element: